What is Polybutylene Pipe?

 Polybutylene is a type of plastic potable water plumbing commonly found in many US homes built from the late 1970's through to the mid-1990's.
-Compared to copper, it was inexpensive, easy to install, and had several other advantages like being resistant to damage from freezing.
-It was particularly widely used in the sunbelt states.
+Compared to copper piping, it was cheaper, easier to install, and offered benefits like resistance to freezing damage.
+It was especially popular in the Sunbelt states.

 How Can I Tell if I Have Polybutylene Plumbing?